mvolkmann/blog/src/neovim.md

 "https://github.com/nvim-treesitter/nvim-treesitter", "nvim-treesitter" %}
 integrates Tree-sitter with Neovim and provides functionality such as syntax highlighting based on the tokens that Treesitter reports.

+TODO: Add details on installing and configuring this in Neovim.

 ## Unorganized Content